-Workplace safety programs and employers’ efforts to implement safe practices are both key for workers’ safety.
-The following takes a look at the importance of workplace safety in regard to workers’ physical and mental health, how an emphasis on worker health and safety can create a better work environment, and what you can do if injured on the job.
+Workplace safety programs and employers’ efforts to implement safe practices are both keys for workers’ safety.
+This article takes a look at the importance of workplace safety in regard to workers’ physical and mental health, how an emphasis on worker health and safety can create a better work environment, and what you can do if injured on the job.

 Workplace Safety Critical for Workers’ Health

 There’s no doubt that workplace safety programs are essential for keeping workers safe, healthy and happy within the workplace.
 In fact, Australian news media quoted an official from the Safety Institute of Australia who noted that improving workplace safety could have a positive impact on workers’ morale.
 The official notes that lax safety measures intended simply to give the illusion of safety may erode worker trust.

 Instead, employers can take real safety measures that help keep workers safe.
 This can help foster trust and may even have a positive impact on worker productivity.
 For example, workers at a company that provides basic safety gear and more advanced gear may appreciate the employer’s message that its workers’ health matters.
 The added trust may foster a work environment where workers feel happier, safer and more secure.
 This, in turn, could lead to greater productivity.

 The hope is that by implementing measures that truly promote safety in the workplace, the number of accidents on the job will decrease.
 Unfortunately, workers may still be injured or develop illnesses as a result of workplace exposures or accidents.
 In any event, injured employees should seek medical attention right away and work with a lawyer to explore options to recover benefits or compensation for related damages.